22 amazing facts about space and astronomy

 And if you'd like more space oddities, read our guides to the weirdest stars, 9 mind-blowing facts about the Universe, or the biggest cosmic objects.

-And take a look at our list of the coolest things in space.
+And take a look at our lists of the coolest things in space, scariest things in space and astronomy myths.

 Here are some of the most mindblowing facts about space and astronomy.